-- 1. All market (including feeder and overweight), breeding, dairy and showmanship classes will be placed first through tenth place with ribbons for each place.
-Any place after that gets a participation ribbon. - 2.
-All market, breeding and dairy division champions will receive single streamer champion and reserve champion ribbons.
-If there are no divisions, the first place in each class will be given a champion ribbon, and each second place will be given a reserve champion ribbon. - 3.
-Grand and reserve grand champion market, breeding and dairy animals will receive rosette ribbons. - 4.
-First place in each showmanship age group (junior, intermediate, senior) will also receive a grand champion ribbon and second place will receive a reserve grand champion ribbon. - 5.
+- 1. All market, breeding, dairy and showmanship classes will be placed first through tenth place with ribbons for each place.
+Any place after tenth place will receive a participation ribbon. - 2.
+Feeder and overweight classes will get ribbons based off their species department rules. - 3.
+All market, breeding and dairy division champions will receive a single streamer champion and reserve champion ribbons.
+If there are no divisions, the first place in each class will be given a champion ribbon, and each second place will be given a reserve champion ribbon. - 4.
+Overall grand and reserve grand champion market, breeding and dairy animals will receive rosette ribbons. - 5.
+First place in each showmanship age group (junior, intermediate, senior) will also receive a grand champion ribbon and second place will receive a reserve grand champion ribbon. - 6.
 Other class awards and ribbons may be given at the superintendent's/judge's discretion.